Benoniy/eng84_business_week_questions/README.md

   ***is inherently far more modular than traditional code meaning that problems are usually far easier to fix***
   ***and changes are far easier to manage.***

 * Can you tell me a use case for OOP?
+  ***One use case for OOP would be in game development, modern games are very large programs that without OOP would be***
+  ***nearly impossible create and maintain.
+OOP solves this problem by enacting its four pillars, say for example***
+  ***I wanted to create a goblin enemy.
+Without OOP I would have to create each one individually but with OOP***
+  ***I can define a class and then make as many instances of that class as I want or as many variants of that class***
+  ***as I want using polymorphism and inheretance.***

 * What are the four pillars of OOP?

 * Describe Abstraction

 * Describe Inheritance

 * Describe Encapsulation

 * Describe Polymorphism